Posting Calendar

 Please also know that you will receive a lot of information from schools.
 Take your time to choose the best 6-month LPN program online for you.

-6 month LPN program Online Academic requirements
+6-month LPN program Online Academic requirements

 The best programs are accredited by the Accreditation Commission for Education in Nursing to signify that the program has prepared the student fully to work as an LPN, qualified faculty members to teach students, and most of its students have passed the NCLEX-PN licensing examination.
 You will also need to consider if your LPN credits can be transferred when you opt to further your nursing education.
 Let’s look at the educational steps you need to take to become a Licensed Practical Nurse.

-If you have a problem passing the NCLEX-PN exam, you may request the Teas comprehensive package test.
+If you have a problem passing the NCLEX-PN exam, you may want to request the Teas comprehensive package test.
 If you do well with this test, you are almost guaranteed to take and pass the NCLEX-PN state exam.

 LPN Scholarship